-We know there is a progression challenge in UK financial services, and this year we saw the highest ever rate of job vacancies in the sector.
+We know there is a progression challenge in UK financial services, and this year, we saw the highest-ever rate of job vacancies in the sector.
 By working collaboratively as part of a network of committed employers, our members and their leaders have the power to address opaque promotion and work allocation processes within their organisations.
-We know greater workforce socioeconomic diversity fits squarely within the 'S' of ESG (environmental, social and governance).
-But to evidence this to investors, standards-setters, regulators and clients, the sector needs more data.
-We now know which question to ask (parental occupation at 14 - as recommended by the social mobility commission), and some of our leading members are now rolling this out across their global operations.
-The sooner employers collect data, set a baseline and develop targets, the sooner they can evidence impact to stakeholders.
+We know greater workforce socioeconomic diversity fits squarely within the 'S' in the ESG.
+But to evidence this to investors, standards setters, regulators and clients, the sector needs more data.
+We now know which question to ask (Parental Occupation at 14 - as recommended by the Social Mobility Commission), and some of our leading members are now rolling this out across their global operations.
+The sooner employers collect data, set a baseline, and develop targets, the sooner they can evidence impact to stakeholders.

-Progress Together now has more than 30 members, representing a third of the UK financial services workforce.
-The sheer determination of those involved in the set-up of Progress Together has led to its success.
-Special thanks goes to the Bridge Group, Connectr, taskforce members, our brilliant team and Board, and our 12 Founding Partners - AXA, Accenture, Allen & Overy, Aviva, City of London Corporation, EY, Fidelity International, Paragon Bank, PwC, Man Group, Santander, Schroders.
+Progress Together now has over 30 members, representing a third of the UK financial services workforce.
+It has been the sheer determination of those involved in the set-up of Progress Together that has led to its success.
+Special thanks goes to the Bridge Group, Connectr, taskforce members, our brilliant team and Board, and our 12 Founding Partners; AXA, Accenture, Allen & Overy, Aviva, City of London Corporation, EY, Fidelity International, Paragon Bank, PwC, Man Group, Santander, Schroders.

 Together we will create a UK financial services sector where socioeconomic background does not limit progress.
-In our inaugural year, we have set a baseline, I look forward to next year, when more of our members will collect and share anonymous workforce data and importantly take the action needed for change.
+In our inaugural year, we have set a baseline, I look forward to next year, when more of our members will collect and share anonymous workforce data, and importantly take the action needed for change.